 structure.frames

-structures representing the new frames.totalFrames
+structure representing the new frames.FrameSet frames;

-iLoadFramesFromFolder(frames,"sprites/"); // Load images from a folder
+iLoadFramesFromFolder(&frames, "sprites/"); // Load images from a folder

 Sprite s;